jagdishthakur904/samsung-pd-training/README.md

    ```

 5. **Compile**:
    - The `compile` command is used to initiate the logical synthesis process.
-During this step, Design Compiler maps your RTL code to the cells in the target library and optimizes the design for area, speed, or other specified constraints.
+During this step, Design Compiler maps the RTL code to the cells in the target library and optimizes the design for area, speed, or other specified constraints.

    Example:
    ```